Bjerring/Bjerring.github.io/_posts/2019-12-12-Scenario-Generation-and-Moment-Matching.markdown

 ![CVAR](/assets/images/moment_match/reduced_scen.png)

-From the density plots and and correlation structure, we can observe that our moment matched scenarios are not too far off the original structure, despite only using less than half the amount of scenarios.
+From the density plots and and correlation structure, we can observe that our moment matched scenarios are quite close to the original structure, despite only using less than half the amount of scenarios.
 Though, one problem with this approached is that the optimization problem is highly non-linear and is quit dependant on having good starting parameters.

 ## Code